-I find myself wondering a lot about the people who have formed me into the person I am now.
+I find myself wondering a lot about the people who have helped form me into the person I am now.
 The people whose fingerprints are all over my life.
 The people who shaped, molded, guided and corrected me.
-Thanks to dad and mom, my grandpa, Jack, Keith, Adolf, John, Tim, Paul, Laurie, Neil, Darrell, Greg, Jim, Ken, Roman, Burt (the best wagon ride driver ever), Mr. Enns, Peter Purvis, Mel, John, Bill, Howie, Peter, Howard, and Bruce x 2.
+Thanks to dad and mom, my Grandpas Greenfield & Copeland, Jack, Mr. Enns, Uncle Keith, Adolf, John, Tim, Paul, Laurie, Neil, Darrell, Greg, Jim, Ken, Roman, Burt (the best wagon ride driver ever), Mr. Enns, Peter Purvis, Mel, John x 2, Bill, Howie, Peter, Howard, Dan & Dave, Don, Mike, Darrell, Neil and Bruce x 2.
 You can read about them here.

 It always leads me to wonder about the people whose lives I have impacted.
 And I feel overwhelmed by that responsibility.
 Was I the leader they needed?
 Did I steer them right… or wrong or not at all?
 Was I too hard on them or not hard enough?
 Very often we don’t get to see the results of our ministry leadership.
 Occasionally, we get what I call a “glimpse behind the curtain”, we get to see who or what they have become.

 Some of those who have grown to become leaders are my three daughters (Essay, Tundra and Rings), Boyardee, Giggz, Heyoo, Gaston, Squash and Tetness.
 I know there are more.
 I’m excited to see who else becomes a great leader for the sake of the Kingdom of God.

 I’ve been accused of giving too many second chances and I think it’s true.
 But I do it because SO many leaders have given me SO many second chances.